 The Write Invite

-Rather than ordering standard engraved invitations, why not incorporate some of your own great art?
-Uncover that fabulous drawing of a bride and groom you did when you were five, and do your invites on copies of it.
-Or unearth that letter you wrote when you were 8 years old, vowing to never kiss a boy (except your dad and brother), and reprint that along with a picture of the two of you.
-Or, head to an old-school black-and-white photo booth and create a fun photo strip for your save-the-date notices!
+Rather than ordering standard save-the-dates, why not incorporate some of your own great art?
+Uncover that fabulous drawing of a bride and groom you did when you were five, and do your save-the-dates on copies of it.
+Or unearth that letter you wrote when you were 8-years-old, vowing to never kiss a boy, and reprint that along with a picture of the two of you.
+Or, head to an old-school black-and-white photo booth and create a fun photo strip for your save-the-dates.

 Display your parents' and grandparents' wedding photos on the entry table or the cake table, creating a sense of history at your wedding and honoring them at the same time.